apache/infrastructure-website/content/pages/pelican-buildbot.md

 ### Sites with sub-directories

 Pelican supports both "flat" sites and sites that have sub-directories.
-For the latter. add the <a href="https://github.com/akhayyat/pelican-page-hierarchy" target="_blank">pelican-page-hierarchy<a> plugin.
+For the latter, add the <a href="https://github.com/akhayyat/pelican-page-hierarchy" target="_blank">pelican-page-hierarchy</a> plugin.
 The plugin creates a website hierarchy that matches the file hierarchy of the material in the repository.

 ### Key files and directories ###